Polyu-E-formula-Racing-Team/.github/profile/README.md

 Check out the [Full Guide to new member](https://github.com/Polyu-E-formula-Racing-Team/Guide-for-new-member) for all the guide.

+Any Utilities need to download please check the [Utilities for members](https://github.com/Polyu-E-formula-Racing-Team/Utilities-for-members) bedore asking our members.

 ## GitHub: What is it & How to use

 ### What is GitHub?